 The staff recommends always asking for help in lab office hours when you need it.
 Each lab will contain questions you should be able to answer.
 Some of the questions have a Gradescope autograder while other questions may not be required for points.
 You should still answer all of them to benefit your learning.
 The purpose of this is to gauge your understanding and fill in any holes/build on your knowledge of the concepts assessed by the lab questions.
 If you are unsure of the answer to any of these questions you should ask for help.

 We will have check-ins twice during this semester.
 We will send out an announcement when to sign up for check-ins.
 You will have one week to sign up and the checkins themselves will be spread out over three weeks.
-If you fail to sign up for a slot, you will be automatically assigned one.
+If you fail to sign up for a slot, you will not have a check-in and you will not be able to receive credit for the check-in.
 You may sign up for a check-in with any TA you’d like.
 You will be required to attend to get credit.
 You may ask any questions you have.
 You can even use it as an 8 minute office hours window.
 If you have any personal questions, feel free to ask in your check-in!

 Homework is designed to give you more problem practice on the week’s material.
 We encourage you to work on the homework problems in small groups, but each student is required to turn in a solution that they have written themselves.